MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 post-id: 2017-04-10
 publish-status: not-published
 ---
 Imagine putting on a headset and being able to walk through the floorplan of a not-yet-built building or float through outer space.
 Pretty awesome, huh?
-I remember similar excitment back in 2004 when I hold one of the first smartphones or in 2010 when I got my first 3D TV.
+I remember similar excitement back in 2004 when I hold one of the first smartphones or in 2010 when I got my first 3D TV.

 Yes, the first smartphones in 2004 and the first 3D TV sets in 2010 had many early day problems, similar to the problems virtual reality has today.
 But we believed that they would be solved soon and this technology would conquer the world.